vishwa707/Library-Management-System-API/README.md

 3. **Authentication**:
    - Token-based authentication for secure access to API routes.
-   - Only requests with the correct authorization token (`alpha beta gamma`) can interact with the system.
+   - Only requests with the correct authorization token can interact with the system.

 ## Technologies Used
 - **Flask**: A micro-framework for Python used to build the API.